ubuntu-openstack/zopenstack/README-zkvm.md

 ## Known Issues

-There is a bug (https://bugs.launchpad.net/charm-nova-compute-proxy/+bug/1641464) with the way the openstack and neutron services are enabled and (re)started with systemctl - the workaround at time of writing is to ssh into the z/KVM instance and kill the hung systemctl process, then manually enable and restart the openstack and neutron services.
+There is a bug (https://bugs.launchpad.net/charm-nova-compute-proxy/+bug/1641464) related to the systemd timeout for the openstack-nova-compute service in combination with the way the openstack and neutron services are enabled and (re)started with systemctl - the workaround at time of writing is to ssh into the z/KVM instance and kill the hung systemctl process, then manually enable and restart the openstack and neutron services.
+Another slightly more simple workaround is to modify the systemd service file for openstack-nova-compute and set the start timeout to something between 30 and 60 seconds.